typicaleoxx/typicaleoxx/README.md

 - 📺 **Modern Family Fanatic:** It's my ultimate binge-watch.
 Can't resist the hilarious escapades of the Dunphy-Pritchett-Tucker family!<br><br>

 ## What I'm Up To 🔍
 Currently, I'm on an excitingg journey learning Python Django, and as a beginner, I'm eager to hone my skills and soak up all the knowledge I can!
+While I'm focusing on learning Django for now, I'm also fascinated by Web3 and the potential it holds.
+Blockchain development is on my radar for the future, and I can't wait to dive into that realm too!
+But first, Django—it's all about laying the groundwork!
 When I'm not buried in code, you can find me nose deep in a book or cracking up to episodes of Modern Family.
 It's all about balance, right? <br><br>

 ## My Journey in Code  💻
 One of my favorite projects is GuessTheMovie, a Python game where you guess popular Bollywood movie on the basis of dialogue displayed. 🎬 It's a blast from the past, packed with iconic lines from classic Bollywood films.
 Developed during my early Python days, GuessTheMovie holds a special place in my heart as one of my first creations.
 So, if you're up for a challenge and some Bollywood nostalgia, check out my repos and give it a whirl!
 Don't forget to share your score—I'd love to see how you do!<br><br>